Ethnikos Piraeus F.C.: Piraeus derby (football)

-Since 1960 and the introduction of A' Ethniki, Olympiakos won 53 times, Ethnikos 4 times and 15 matches ended as a draw.
+Since 1960 and the introduction of Alpha Ethniki, Olympiacos won 53 times, Ethnikos 4 times and 15 matches ended as a draw.

 Last win for Ethnikos is in 1986 in Olympic Stadium (2–0) while Olympiacos's is the last match they played each other in 1999 (0–3 for Olympiacos).

 A recent point of contention for Ethnikos fans has to do with Karaiskakis Stadium.
 Karaiskakis is the traditional home of both Olympiacos and Ethnikos, but only Olympiacos has played there since the stadium was rebuilt for use in the 2004 Summer Olympics.